-Who’s the real-life family the Roys are based on in ‘Succession’?
+What's ‘Succession’ based on?
+The real-life family behind the Roys

 (Spoilers ahead!)

-Logan is in the throes of old age and suffers health problems expected for his age: in the pilot episode, Logan suffers a stroke.
+Logan is in the throes of old age and suffers health problems expected for his age: in the pilot episode, Logan suffers an unexpected stroke.
 This is the catalyst that begins his four children’s — Kendall, Roman, Shiv and Connor (to a lesser extent) — fight for Logan’s throne.

 There are other key players in this bid for power, including Greg, a cousin of the Roys who often dim-wittedly utters some of the best lines of the show (“If it is to be said, so it be, so it is” is my personal favorite).

 There’s also Tom Wambsgans (played by Matthew Macfayden, best known as Mr. Darcy in 2005’s “Pride & Prejudice”), Shiv’s husband who manages to be both power-hungry and spineless at the same time.

-“Succession” at times feels like a parody and at others, a Shakespearian drama akin to “King Lear.”
+“Succession” at times feels like a parody, and at others a Shakespearean drama akin to “King Lear.”
 At one moment, the Roy children will comedically bicker with each other like normal siblings.
 In the next, they’ll make calculated and cutthroat decisions to cut each other, and their father, out of the business.

 The Roys throw around millions of dollars like change.
 They willingly and gladly stab each other in the back.
 They dole out clever and cutting personal insults.
 I cannot stress this enough: the Roys are not likable people.

 In their ruthless game, there’s only one winner and everyone’s a loser — even whoever comes out on top.

 What’s ‘Succession’ rated and why?